To make an appointment for notarial services at U.S. Embassy, Niamey, click here.

 For a Consular Officer to notarize your documents, you must bring:

 - Fee: The fee for notary services is $50 or 31,000 CFA for each notarization.
 If your document requires more than one notarized signature, you will have to pay the fee for each signature.

 - Identification: Valid passport or other form of identity issued by a government agency — a U.S. driver’s license is acceptable for identification purposes.

 - Document to be notarized:

-- Understand your document, as we are not allowed to explain the contents to you.
+- The signer must understand the document, as consular staff members are not allowed to explain the contents to you.

-- Have the document filled in with the appropriate names, places and dates, but don’t sign it; for a document to be legally notarized, it must be signed at the Embassy in front of the consular official.
+- Please make sure the document filled in with the appropriate names, places, and dates, but do not sign it.
+For a document to be legally notarized, it must be signed at the Embassy in front of the consular official.

 - Citizen Services’ applicants over 18, who are available in the Consular Section waiting room may serve as witnesses, but we cannot guarantee that there will be anyone present who is willing to serve as a witness.

-Please note: If you require notarization on translated documents, the person who translated the document must be present at the notarization.
+Please note: If you require notarization of translated documents, the person who translated the document must be present at the notarization.